 1. Stop, Drop and Breathe.
 When you notice you've somehow gotten on the wrong path, just Stop.
 Drop your agenda, just for a moment.
 Your

-goal first is to calm yourself and reconnect.
+first priority is to calm yourself, your second is to reconnect.
 Take a few deep breaths, and say "I'm sorry, I was getting anxious.
 Let's have a do-over, ok?
 What I meant to say was......"

 2. If you were a less than stellar role model in the anger management department, you'll have to apologize before suggesting the Do-Over.

 Don't worry, your child won't lose respect for you.
-He'll see that maturity means not being perfect, but being willing to take responsibility, make
+He'll start to see that maturity means not being perfect, but being willing to take responsibility,

-amends and try again.
-(How (and When) To Apologize To Your Child)
+make amends and try again.
+(How [and When] To Apologize To Your Child)

 3. Reconnect with a big hug before you suggest the Do Over.
-She needs to know you still love her before she's ready for play.
-And
+She needs to know that you still love her before she's ready for play.

-remember that many children need to discharge a little emotion before they're ready for a Do-Over, so she might burst into tears either when you apologize,
+And remember that many children need to discharge a little emotion before they're ready for a Do-Over, so she might burst into tears either when you

 5. Agree on a family signal that your children can use if you don't notice your voice getting louder.
 My daughter would interject "Mom, is it time for a do-over?"